Klutix/Foobar-Hunter-Bot/README.md

 2. Run the script.
   If there are no errors you should see chrome appear and the bot will do its work.
 Feedback on search should be in output.

+!!!!!!WARNING!!!!!
+  if you find the foobar do not close the driver until you have logged in your google acount.